Government Communication Service Propriety Guidance

 The Disability Discrimination Act 1995 gives disabled people rights in the areas of employment, receiving goods and services, and property.
 The Act affects anyone providing goods, facilities or services to the public, whether paid for or free.
 Communicators must consider how information can be delivered in accessible ways for people with disabilities.
 These could include, for example, large print, Braille or audio versions of literature and/or minicom services on the telephone.

-Conferences, seminars and launches should include special provision for those with disabilities, if it is reasonable to do so.
+Conferences, seminars and launches should include special provisions for those with disabilities, if it is reasonable to do so.
 More information on the Disability Discrimination Act can be found on GOV.UK.

 Freedom of information